silvestrinigor/Fargo/docs/entities/container.md

 # Container

-A `Container` is a versatile entity that can hold various items, including other containers, allowing for hierarchical organization.
-Containers can be used to group related items together, making it easier to manage and navigate complex structures.

-An object that can be used to hold or transport something.
+An entity that can be used to hold or transport entities.

 ## Rules